Reconciling Purchase Orders

 Opens the Change Tax form which will allow you to change to change the line tax.

-Tax* [required]: Which tax applies to this line item on this order.
-Options in the drop-down menu are GST and GST Free.
+Select the tax that applies to this line item on this order.

-Update Product: Whether or not to update the product to match the tax for future orders for this supplier.
-Select Yes or No.
+Select whether or not to update the product to match the tax for future orders for this supplier.

 Change Units/Cartons